<img alt="" src="https://secure.insightfulcloudintuition.com/267802.png" style="display:none;">

 • 37% greater employee productivity

-Bersin’s founder (Josh Bersin) is so convinced of the importance of having a strong learning culture that he said: “The single biggest driver of business impact is the strength of an organisation’s learning culture”.
+Bersin’s founder (Josh Bersin) is so convinced of the importance of having a strong learning culture that he said: The single biggest driver of business impact is the strength of an organization’s learning culture”.

-That’s a pretty strong statement but one that many people would agree with.
+That’s a pretty strong statement, but one that many people would agree with.

 Creating a learning culture